Sonic Acts: Recent years (2010–2020)

-From 2010, Sonic Acts started to engage in international collaborations with groups such as the Kontraste festival (Austria) and the international research project Dark Ecology.
+From 2010, Sonic Acts started to engage in international collaborations with groups such as the Kontraste festival in Austria and the international research project Dark Ecology.

 The title of the 2010 edition, The Poetics of Space, was derived from the English translation of La Poétique de l'Espace (1958), a book by the French philosopher Gaston Bachelard.
 The programme included a tribute to Maryanne Amacher, who died in 2009.
 Speakers included theorist Brandon LaBelle, acoustic ecology composer Barry Truax, and Hildegard Westerkamp, who spoke on the subject of soundwalks.
 The programme also featured work by architectural studio Diller + Scofidio, among others.

-The 2012 edition of the festival, titled Travelling Time, explored the perception and manipulation of time in art, science, and sound, and was described as "an intense experience of time."
+The 2012 edition of the festival, titled Travelling Time, explored the perception and manipulation of time in art, science, and sound.
 The programme included an opening lecture by George Dyson, the multi-projector film installation Shutter Interface by Paul Sharits, a performance by Catherine Christer Hennix and The Chora(s)san Time-Court Mirage, and a presentation of the Long String Instrument by Ellen Fullman.

 In 2013, the Sonic Acts festival focused on themes drawn from cosmology and theoretical physics under the title The Dark Universe.
 The programme included lectures by physicist and Nobel laureate Gerard 't Hooft, sociologist Saskia Sassen, and architect Keller Easterling, along with presentations of new works by artists Matthijs Munnik, Yamila Ríos, and Joris Strijbos.